Instructional Assistant Visa Sponsorship Jobs in Arkansas

 Which visa types are most common for instructional assistant roles in Arkansas?

-The H-1B is the most common visa for instructional assistant positions that require a bachelor's degree in education or a related field, qualifying them as specialty occupations.
-Some roles at university settings may use J-1 exchange visitor visas.
+The H-1B visa is the most common visa for instructional assistant positions that require a bachelor's degree in education or a related field, qualifying them as specialty occupations.
+Some roles at university settings may use J-1 visa exchange visitor visas.
 TN visas are available to Canadian and Mexican nationals whose credentials meet the qualifying occupation list.
 The appropriate visa category depends on the specific duties, degree requirements, and employer type.

 Which cities in Arkansas have the most instructional assistant visa sponsorship jobs?